 Local Notice.
 With respect to Premier's argument that Threshold has not provided sufficient local notice of the Amended Application, the Local Notice Rule requires that within 30 days of the tendering of an application, or an amendment thereto, to change the location of a station, an applicant must give notice in the community in which the station is located and the one in which it is proposed to be located in a local "daily newspaper of general circulation . . . twice a week for two consecutive weeks in a three-week period."
 The Local Notice Rule further provides that, if there is no such daily newspaper, notice must be given in a local "weekly newspaper of general circulation once a week for 3 consecutive weeks in a 4-week period."
 If there is no daily or weekly newspaper published in the communities, the applicant is required to give notice "in the daily newspaper from wherever published, which has the greatest general circulation in that community, twice a week for 2 consecutive weeks within a 3-week period."
-If the community is a week for 2 consecutive weeks within a 3-week period."
-If the community is a week for 2 consecutive weeks within a 3-week period."
-If the community is a week for 2 consecutive weeks within a 3-week period."
-If the community is a week for 2 consecutive weeks within a 3-week period.
+"If there is no daily or weekly newspaper from wherever published, which has the greatest general circulation in that community, twice a week for 2 consecutive weeks within a 3-week period."